BurnySc2/monorepo/discord_bot/README.md

 - Install python 3.8 or newer (32 or 64 bit)
 - Run commands
     ```
-    pip install poetry --user
+    pip install uv --user
-    poetry install
+    uv sync
     ```
 - Required private file: DISCORDKEY, SUPABASEKEY, SUPABASEURL (the error messages should display if certain keys are missing)

 ### Development
 Open this project folder `discord_bot` with VSCode via command `code discord_bot`.
-Configure the python interpreter to point to your venv location, which can be found via `poetry env info --path`.
+Configure the python interpreter to point to your venv location.
 Now the debugger options from the project's launch.json and the `testing` tab should be available in VSCode.
 Consider installing the recommended VSCode extensions.

-You can run and debug the bot and tests via the debug config, or manually via terminal `poetry run python main.py` and the tests via `poetry run pytest`
+You can run and debug the bot and tests via the debug config, or manually via terminal `uv run python main.py` and the tests via `uv run python -m pytest`

 ### Running

 Start the bot in `cwd=discord_bot/` with command

-`poetry run python main.py`
+`uv run python main.py`

 or inside docker via